-[1] A student must choose electives that meet engineering college requirements for general education (http://coursecatalog.bucknell.edu/ collegeofengineeringcurricula/curriculaoverview).
-At least two electives must be in either math or science.
-The choice of math or science electives may be determined by the concentration you choose- please consult with your adviser.
-Math/Science Electives are 200-level or above courses in the natural sciences (physics and astronomy, chemistry, or biology) or any of the following that are not already part of the student's plan of study:
+[1] A student must choose electives that meet engineering college requirements for general education (http://coursecatalog.bucknell.edu/collegeofengineeringcurricula/curriculaoverview).
+At least one elective must be in either math or science.
+The choice of math or science electives may be determined by the concentration you choose - please consult with your adviser.
+Math/Science Electives are 200-level or above courses in the natural sciences (physics and astronomy, chemistry, or biology) or any of the following that are not already part of the students plan of study:

-- MATH 212 Differential Equations
+- · MATH 212 Differential Equations

+- MATH 241 Discrete Structures

-- MATH 245 Linear Algebra
+- · MATH 245 Linear Algebra

-- GEOL 203 Physical/Environmental Geology
+- · GEOL 203 Physical/Environmental Geology

-- GEOL 250 Geology for Engineers
+- · GEOL 250 Geology for Engineers

-- GEOL 334 Geophysics
+- · GEOL 334 Geophysics

-[2] Course may be taken out of the recommended sequence.
-The student should plan ahead on when to take courses in consultation with their adviser taking into account plans for a concentration, study abroad, etc.
+[2] These courses may be taken out of the recommended sequence.
+The student should choose when to take these courses in consultation with their adviser taking into account plans for a concentration, study abroad, etc.

-[3] Core Electives: take two of ECEG 350, ECEG 431, ECEG 472, or CSCI 315.
+[3] Core Electives: take two of ECEG 351, ECEG 431, ECEG 461, or ECEG 472.

-[4] Concentration Electives: Any 300-level or above ECEG or CSCI course or courses required to complete a concentration.
-Independent study or honors thesis may only count toward one credit of concentration electives.
+[4] Concentration Electives: Any 300-level or above ECEG course or courses required to complete a concentration.
+Independent study or honors thesis may count toward only one concentration elective.
 Students not pursuing a concentration should take two courses chosen in consultation with their adviser.

-[5] ECEG 310 must be taken twice.
-It is recommended to be taken in the junior and senior year unless the student plans to study abroad.
+[5] ECEG 310 ECE Seminar must be taken twice.
+It is recommended that it be taken in the junior and senior years unless the student plans to study abroad.

-Computer Engineering Concentrations
+Electrical Engineering Concentrations

-Students may select a concentration-a series of electives that develops expertise in a particular sub-discipline of computer engineering-that is recognized on the official student transcript.
+Students may select a concentration-a series of electives that develops expertise in a particular sub-discipline of electrical engineering-that is recognized on the official student transcript.
 Only one concentration may be officially recognized.
 A concentration requires specific core and concentration electives, math/science electives, and up to two free electives within a particular area chosen from the lists below.
 Students may petition the department to consider new or other courses; the final decision is made on a case-by-case basis by the department chair in consultation with the student's adviser.
 Declaration of a concentration will take place in the second semester of the senior year via completion and submission of a form to the department office, due by February 15.
 Because not all concentration electives are offered each year, students are highly advised to discuss their interest in a concentration with their adviser no later than the end of their sophomore year.
 Courses used toward a minor in any department at Bucknell may not be double-counted toward a concentration.
-The ECE Department offers the following concentrations in computer engineering:
+The ECE Department offers the following concentrations in electrical engineering: